Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: Extended Poisson-Kac processes: case studies

-The statistical description of the generalised PK process Eq.~(\ref{eqkl_2}) involves the PPDW functions $p_s(x,t,\beta)\equiv p(x,t,\beta,s)$.
+The statistical description of the EPK process Eq.~(\ref{eqkl_2}) involves the PPDW functions $p_s(x,t,\beta)\equiv p(x,t,\beta,s)$.
 They are parametrised with respect to $s= \pm$, corresponding to the ``microstochasticity'' in the local particle movements associated with the Poissonian parity switching process, and with respect to $\beta \in \mathcal{D}_{\beta}$, corresponding to the ``superstatistical structure'' superimposed to the microscopic randomness \cite{Beck2003}.
-As for any generalised PK process the evolution equations for $p_\pm(x,t,\beta)$ follow from the transition mechanism expressed by Eq.~(\ref{eqkl_1}), coupled with the Poissonian parity transitions entering Eq.~(\ref{eqkl_2}).
-The transitional independence of these two processes leads to the following evolution equations for the PPDW functions,
+Given the transitional independence of the parameters $S$ and $\beta$, the evolution equations for $p_\pm(x,t,\beta)$ can be derived similarly to Eq.~\eqref{eq4_5}, i.e.,

 We now assume initial equilibrium conditions with respect to the transitional parameters $(s,\beta)$, and that all the particles are initially located at $x=0$.
 This implies the initial condition $p_\pm(x,0,\beta)= P^{\,\star}_b(\beta)\, \delta(x)/2$.
 The solution of Eq.~(\ref{eqkl_3}) with the above initial conditions admits a characteristic (and non trivial) short-term behaviour, provided that $\lambda \gg \mu$, i.e., that a separation of time scales exists between the two stochastic contributions modulating the walker dynamic Eq.~(\ref{eqkl_2}).
 For short time scales, $t \ll 1/\mu$, the recombination among the velocities is negligible, and consequently the short time solution is simply the propagation of the initial condition via the PK mechanism.
 Thus,